Frequently Asked Questions (FAQs)

 The ideal host organization should:

-- Be a small to medium-sized business, non-profit, or social venture in the Michiana region.
+- Be a micro-, small- or medium-enterprise, nonprofit, civic organization, or social venture in the Michiana region.

 - Have an interest in mentoring a young professional.

-- Be willing to make the fellow a temporary member of their team.
+- Be willing to make the YLAI Fellow a temporary, but valued member of their team.

-- Have an interest or experience in the Latin America and Caribbean region.
+- Have an interest or experience in Latin America or the Caribbean.

 What do YLAI Fellows expect to gain from the program?

-The YLAI program helps entrepreneurs further develop their business plans by providing skills-building workshops and opportunities to learn from U.S. counterparts.
+The YLAI Professional Fellows Program helps entrepreneurs further develop their business plans by providing skills-building workshops and opportunities to learn from U.S. counterparts.
 YLAI Fellows will also develop stronger ties with participants from Latin America and the Caribbean, as well as with their U.S. hosts and partners.

-What should my business / organization expect to gain from the program?
+What should my organization expect to gain from the program?

-The prestigious YLAI program, funded by the U.S. Department of State, offers hosts the opportunity to grow their networks throughout the Americas by connecting in a personal and professional manner with their local YLAI cohort and in particular with their fellow.
-Your business will benefit from the unique perspective and entrepreneurial skills of an outstanding young leader from Latin America or the Caribbean.
+The prestigious YLAI program, funded by the U.S. Department of State, offers host organizations the opportunity to grow their networks throughout the Americas by connecting in a personal and professional manner with their local YLAI cohort and in particular with their YLAI Fellow.
+Your organization will benefit from the unique perspective and entrepreneurial skills of an outstanding young leader from Latin America or the Caribbean.

-The 250 YLAI Professional Fellows who will take part in this program in the fall will be the top applicants of a rigorous application and interview process that takes into account their levels of experience and the quality of their business plans.
-Selected hosts will have the opportunity to take part in a reverse exchange, during which they will have the opportunity to travel to their fellows’ home country for continued collaboration, cultural immersion, and professional programming.
+The 250 YLAI Fellows who will take part in this program in the fall will be the top applicants of a rigorous application and interview process that takes into account their levels of experience and the quality of their business plans.
+Selected host organizations will have the opportunity to take part in a reverse exchange, during which they will have the opportunity to travel to their YLAI Fellow’s home country for continued collaboration, cultural immersion, and professional programming.

-Will I be compensated for my involvement as a host?
+Will I be compensated for my involvement as a host organization?

-YLAI hosts and their businesses will not be compensated financially for their involvement in the program.
+YLAI host organizations will not be compensated financially for their involvement in the program.

-How would my fellow spend his or her time in my office?
+How would my YLAI Fellow spend their time in my office?

-YLAI Fellows will dedicate some of their time to developing a strategic action plan (SAP) that might focus on expanding their customer/donor/member base, scaling their business, building a new initiative, etc. YLAI hosts can offer constructive feedback, resources, relevant research, local contacts, etc. that might help strengthen their fellow’s SAP.
+YLAI Fellows will dedicate some of their time to developing a strategic action plan (SAP) that might focus on expanding their customer/donor/member base, scaling their business, building a new initiative, and the like.
+YLAI host organizations can offer constructive feedback, resources, relevant research, local contacts, and the like. that might help strengthen their YLAI Fellow’s SAP.

-What sort of ongoing responsibilities will I have during the program?
+What sort of ongoing responsibilities will I, the primary contact at a host organization, have during the program?

-We recommend that you set aside time for brief daily check-ins, make sure your fellow has a clear understanding of their daily schedule, and check in weekly with a local YLAI program staff member at Notre Dame.
-These local staff members and the full-time YLAI team in Washington, D.C., will be there to support you throughout the program!
+We recommend that you set aside time for brief daily check-ins, make sure your YLAI Fellow has a clear understanding of their daily schedule, and check-in weekly with a local YLAI program staff member at Notre Dame.
+These local staff members and the full-time YLAI team in Washington, D.C., will be there to support you throughout the program.

 Will YLAI Fellows have insurance?